clean-css/clean-css/README.md

 In library mode you can also pass `compatibility` as a hash of options.

-### What advanced optimizations are applied?
+### What level 2 optimizations are applied?

-All advanced optimizations are dispatched [here](https://github.com/jakubpawlowicz/clean-css/blob/master/lib/selectors/advanced.js#L59), and this is what they do:
+All level 2 optimizations are dispatched [here](https://github.com/jakubpawlowicz/clean-css/blob/master/lib/selectors/advanced.js#L59), and this is what they do:

 * `recursivelyOptimizeBlocks` - does all the following operations on a block (think `@media` or `@keyframe` at-rules);
 * `recursivelyOptimizeProperties` - optimizes properties in rulesets and "flat at-rules" (like @font-face) by splitting them into components (e.g. `margin` into `margin-(*)`), optimizing, and rebuilding them back.
 You may want to use `shorthandCompacting` option to control whether you want to turn multiple (long-hand) properties into a shorthand ones;